KaneCheshire/Blade/README.md

 ## QuickStart

-There are only two main steps to using Blade bfeore you can start injecting.
+There are only two main steps to using Blade before you can start injecting.

 ### 1: Registering types